diegov-au/System80_MiSTer/README.md

 ## The machine model

-**Blue Label System 80.** The fourth and last variant, from 1982, named for its dark-blue faceplate.
-Still Mark I lineage - not a Mark II - with three changes that matter to a core:
+**System 80 - Blue Label.** The fourth and last variant, from 1982, named for its dark-blue faceplate.
+Still Mark I lineage - not a Mark II - with three key improvements:

 - **Lower case fitted as standard.** The video RAM is 8 bits wide which allows for real lowercase glyphs.
 On a 7-bit Mark I they show as punctuation instead.
 - **A 1.5K ROM/EPROM** in the 2K gap between the BASIC interpreter and the start of